DanielSparta/GDB-CTF-Writeup/README.md

 A user creates a new note via the **POST** endpoint.
 After that, the user calls the **report** endpoint with the ``id`` of the created note to retrieve its content.

-The server generates a string that contains the titles and IDs, where `title,id` are separated by a comma and each entry ends with `\n`.
+The server generates a text that contains the titles and IDs, where `title,id` are separated by a comma and each entry ends with `\n`.
 This result is then passed into the `deflateRaw` function, which performs compression.
 The compressed data is subsequently encrypted using AES, encoded in base64, and returned to the client.